-The waiting time for study permit cases is two months
+The waiting time for study permit cases is three months

 Which study permit cases do we prioritise?